-create-table name description &key database constraints transactions => name The name of the table as a string, symbol or SQL expression. database A database object which defaults to default-database. description A list. constraints A string, a list of strings or NIL. transactions A Boolean.
+create-table name description &key database constraints transactions => name The name of the table as a string, symbol or SQL expression.

+description A list.

+constraints A string, a list of strings or NIL.

+transactions A Boolean.
 The default value is T.

-Creates a table called name, which may be a string, symbol or SQL table identifier, in database which defaults to default-database. description is a list whose elements are lists containing the attribute names, types, and other constraints such as not-null or primary-key for each column in the table.

-constraints is a string representing an SQL table constraint expression or a list of such strings.
+Creates a table called name, which may be a string, symbol or SQL table identifier, in database which defaults to \default-database\. description is a list whose elements are lists containing the attribute names, types, and other constraints such as not-null or primary-key for each column in the table constraints is a string representing an SQL table constraint expression or a list of such strings.